-We begin with an online "Survey about COVID-19 vaccination" (Session I) that solicits demographic characteristics and asks if and when the respondant received a first-dose of a COVID-19 vaccine, for \$1 compensation.
+We begin with an online "Survey about COVID-19 vaccination" (Session I) that solicits demographic characteristics and asks if and when the respondent received a first-dose of a COVID-19 vaccine, for \$1 compensation.
 We focus solely on an individual's first dose for comparability in both costs and timing, given that some vaccines required two doses to achieve a complete vaccination, while other vaccines available at the time only required a single dose.
 If the respondent reports having received a first dose, we ask in which month, then whether it was early (days 1-10), in the middle (days 11-20), or late (days 21-31) in that month.

 We conduct a separate survey (Session II) weeks later, using a different researcher identity to collect incentivized measures of pro-social preferences (thus avoiding contamination from the survey about vaccination).
+This second survey pays \$1 in addition to payment from one randomly-selected game.
+Each game is referred to as a scenario, administered using the strategy method, and played in the same order by all participants.

+Each participant first played our altruism game ("Game A"), in which the respondent receives \$4 and chooses how much another respondent will receive, from \$0 to \$6, without affecting the respondent's own earnings.
+A coin toss chooses one of the players' endowment choices to be implemented for the other.

-This second survey pays \$1 in addition to payment from one randomlyagreeableness and honesty-humility.
-Bargain and Aminjonov (2020) examine political trust in Europe in relation to the pandemic, concluding dramatically that "degraded trust presents a risk for collective survival in the face of a pandemic".
-Müller and Rau (2021) report survey data suggesting that risk tolerance negatively affects compliance to social distancing.
-Campos-Mercade et al. (2021b) correlate pro-sociality with health behavior in two surveys involving a broadly representative sample of the Swedish population, finding a relationship between stated prophylactic COVID-19 behaviors (e.g., wearing a face mask, reporting infection) and the willingness to expose another person to financial risk for one's own financial benefit.
+broadly representative sample of the Swedish population, finding a relationship between stated prophylactic COVID-19 behaviors (e.g., wearing a face mask, reporting infection) and the willingness to expose another person to financial risk for one's own financial benefit.

-&lt;sup>10For example, Meier and Sprenger (2008) note that people who display more present bias in the lab also are more likely to carry large credit-card balances.
+&lt;sup>10For example, Meier and Sprenger (2010) note that people who display more present bias in the lab also are more likely to carry large credit-card balances.
 Carpenter and Seki (2005) observe that conditional cooperation in a publicgood game predicts group fishing productivity in Japan.
 Fehr and Leibbrandt (2008) show that public-good-game contributions and patience predict limits on common-pool resource extraction by Brazilian fishermen, and Barr and Zeitlin (2010) find that dictator-game allocations made by Ugandan teachers correlate with their actual (discretionary) teaching time.
 Carpenter and Myers (2010) find that dictator-game allocations by Vermont residents predict their willingness to volunteer to fight fires.
 Interestingly, Adena and Harke (2022) find that when a prospective donor is given an allusion to the COVID-19 pandemic, the donor makes a more generous contribution to the charity.